betaflight/betaflight/docs/Getting Started.md

 # Getting Started

-This is a step-by-step guide that can help a person that has never used Cleanflight before set up a flight controller and the aircraft around it for flight.
+This is a step-by-step guide that can help a person that has never used INAV before set up a flight controller and the aircraft around it for flight.
 Basic RC knowledge is required, though.
 A total beginner should first familiarize themselves with concepts and techniques of RC before using this (e.g. basic controls, soldering, transmitter operation etc).
 One could use [RCGroups](http://www.rcgroups.com/forums/index.php) and/or [the Youtube show FliteTest](https://www.youtube.com/user/flitetest) for this.

 DISCLAIMER: This documents is a work in progress.
 We cannot guarantee the safety or success of your project.
 At this point the document is only meant to be a helping guide, not an authoritative checklist of everything you should do to be safe and successful.
 Always exercise common sense, critical thinking and caution.

-Read the [Introduction](Introduction.md) chapter for an overview of Cleanflight and how the community works.
+Read the [Introduction](Introduction.md) chapter for an overview of INAV and how the community works.

 ## Hardware

 NOTE: Flight Controllers are typically equipped with accelerometers.
 These devices are sensitive to shocks.
 When the device is not yet installed  to an aircraft, it has very little mass by itself.
 If you drop or bump the controller, a big force will be applied on its accelerometers, which could potentially damage them.
 Bottom line: Handle the board very carefully until it's installed on an aircraft!

-For an overview of the hardware Cleanflight (hereby CF) can run on, see [Boards.md](Boards.md).
+For an overview of the hardware INAV (hereby CF) can run on, see [Boards.md](Boards.md).
 For information about specific boards, see the board specific documentation.

 * Assuming that you have a flight controller board (hereby FC) in hand, you should first read through the manual that it came with.
 You can skip the details about software setup, as we'll cover that here.

 * Decide how you'll connect your receiver by reading the [receiver](Rx.md) chapter, and how many pins you need on the outputs (to connect ESCs and servos) by reading about [Mixers](Mixer.md).

 * If you're interested in monitoring your flight battery with CF, see [Battery Monitoring](Battery.md).